 Brilliant, huh?!
 Moving that into the music room was such a good move on my part!
 (Go me!)

 At some point, every business needs to change and grow - but when you're a piano teacher, where do you start?

-Here are 4 low-stress ways to make BIG changes in your studio right now:
+I started with that cabinet, but you might need a different starting point.
+I can't wait to share 4 low-stress ways to make BIG changes in your studio right now:

 1. Get rid of the clutter.